georgebabarus/magento-filesystem-extension/docs/README.rst

       Configure directory mapping to save and serve files directly from storage service.

-* Mapping of any media sub-directory to various filesystem services.
+* Mapping for any media sub-directory to various filesystem services.

     For example you can make following mapping: